-Most people are extremely anxious when attending the group for the first few meetings.
+It’s natural to feel anxious when attending the group for the first few meetings.
 Most of the people there will feel exactly the same way, so you’ll be in good company.
-However, the group quickly becomes a safe place where people learn to confront and deal with their anxiety.
-Attending group, essentially, is exposure therapy.
-Like most experiences, the more we engage with the fear trigger, the less scary it becomes.
+The group will become a safe place for you as you learn to confront and deal with anxiety.
+In fact, coming to sessions is essentially exposure therapy.
+Like most experiences, the more we engage with our fears, the less scary they become.

-Also, the therapists are fully aware that attending group is highly anxiety provoking.
-We work hard to create a non-judgmental and comfortable environment for people to take risks in a non-threatening way.
-Group members work at their own pace.
-The expectation to participate in the first few meetings is minimal.
-As the meetings progress, we gently encourage people to take more risks in interacting with the group.
+We know attending group can provoke anxiety, so we work hard to create a non-judgmental and comfortable environment so you can take risks in a non-threatening space.
+You will work at your own pace and we expect minimal participation in the first few meetings.
+As the meetings progress, we gently encourage you to take more risks in interacting with the group.

 Can I expect to improve?

 How much time should I expect to put into the group?

 Group sessions are 1 hour and 45 minutes for each weekly meeting.
-Outside of that, we do expect you to put effort into out of session homework and practice.
-Homework includes completing worksheets and logs.
-Practice will include engaging in social interactions that will be out of your usual routine.
-We encourage group members to spend as much time as possible on homework.
-There is a direct correlation between effort put into practice and level of improvement.
+Outside of that, we do expect you to put effort into homework and practice.
+Homework includes completing worksheets and logs, while practice means engaging in social situations outside of your usual routine.
+We encourage group members to spend as much time as possible on this work outside of sessions; there is a direct link between effort and level of improvement.